puzzle/ansible-training/hugo/content/labs/01.0/_index.en.md

 {{% /collapse %}}

 {{% collapse solution-4 "Solution 4" %}}
-In the file `/etc/sudoers` (On CentOS/RHEL), theres already a config entry for the wheel group that is similar to the one we need for our ansible user.
+In the file `/etc/sudoers` (On CentOS/RHEL), there's already a config entry for the wheel group that is similar to the one we need for our ansible user.
 ```bash
 $ ssh -l ansible <node-ip>
 $ sudo -i